AxelNennker/PersoSimAndroid/README.md

 # PersoSimAndroid
-A fork of Secunet's PersoSim Android app
+A fork of @secunet 's PersoSim Android app